German Law Of Inheritance: Intestate Succession

 - Basic terms of German Law of Successions

 The basic idea of successions under German law (§ 1922 BGB) is to regard the estate as a whole to be passed on to the one or several heir(s) by operation of the law upon the death of the decedent (testate or intestate succession).
 The rights relating to the estate are not vested in an executor/administrator.
-It is up to the one or several heir(s) to take charge of the estate, to pay the debts, to pay out or transfer any bequests, and to finally dissolve the estate in accordance with the laws of intestate succession or with the decedent's last will.
+It is up to the one or several heir(s) to take charge of the estate, to pay the debts, to pay out or transfer any bequests, and to dissolve the estate in accordance with the decedent’s last will or with intestate succession laws.
 Any claim towards the estate must be addressed to the heir(s).

 - Claims of the Surviving Spouse

-- - 50% of the estate if the decedent is survived by his/her parents or their issue (i.e. sisters/brothers or nieces/nephews of the decedent) or grandparents;
+- 50% of the estate if the decedent is survived by a parent or their issue (i.e. the decedent’s brothers/sisters or nephews/nieces) or grandparents;

 The surviving spouse of the decedent is entitled to receive (§ 1931 BGB):

-The surviving spouse will be entitled to receive an additional 25% share of the estate under the laws relating to matrimonial property if there was no ante-nuptial contract between the spouses (§ 1371 BGB).
+The surviving spouse will be eligible to collect an extra 25% share of the estate under the laws relating to matrimonial property if there was no ante-nuptial contract between the spouses (§ 1371 BGB).

-If the decedent is survived by one child or two children only and the spouses had concluded an agreement on separation of property, the surviving spouse will have to share the estate equally with the child or two children (i.e. ½ or 1/3 share).
+If the decedent is survived only by one child or two children and the spouses had settled an agreement on separation of property, the surviving spouse will have to share the estate equally with the child or two children (i.e. ½ or 1/3 share).